ManicoW/check_mk_packages/README.md

 ## Usage

-Each package has is own README.md
+Each package has it’s own README.md

 ## TODO